World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Proposed Methodology

 \subsection{State and Action Representation}

 Next, we describe the states and actions used in~\ours.

 \textbf{Latent States.} Pixel-level details are often unnecessary for modeling the underlying system dynamics.
-For example, in object manipulation tasks, the agent is typically more concerned with the object's shape and structure than its color.
+For example, in object manipulation, the agent is typically more concerned with the object's shape and structure than its color.
 To address this, we employ the DINOv2~\cite{DINOv2} image encoder ($E_\phi$) to transform pixel data into a latent embedding space following~\cite{dino-wm,vjepa2,osvi-wm}.
 Specifically, we utilize patch-level features as the latent state such that $s_{k_i} \in \mathbb{R}^{\mathcal{P} \times d}$, where $\mathcal{P}$ is the number of image patches and $d$ is the feature dimension per patch.
 DINOv2 features are semantically rich and have demonstrated strong generalization across diverse environments and scenarios~\cite{DINOv2,dino-wm}.

-\textbf{Action Representation.} A key challenge is how to represent actions for dexterous manipulation.
-Prior work has modeled wrist position~\citep{peva} or described actions at a high level using text~\citep{agarwal2025cosmos}, but these representations are often too coarse for dexterous skills.
+\textbf{Action Representation.} A key challenge is how to represent actions in a dexterous dynamics model.
+Prior work has modeled wrist position~\cite{peva} or used high-level text~\cite{agarwal2025cosmos}, but these representations are often too coarse for dexterous skills.
 Instead, we seek an action representation that precisely captures the change of the agent’s hands, as well as how they move while performing a task.